Hilary Duff discography

 Her fourth studio album, Dignity, was released in 2007 and reached the top ten in the US, Canada, and Italy.
 The lead single "Play with Fire" failed to make an impact on national charts, though it did begin a string of American club hits for Duff, peaking at the 31st position on Billboards Hot Dance Club Songs chart.
 Its second single "With Love" became her highest-peaking single on the Billboard Hot 100, hitting number 24, while also reaching number 1 on the club charts along with the album's final single "Stranger".
 The latter two also charted within the top ten in Italy and top 20 in Spain.
 She scored her third consecutive number 1 club hit with "Reach Out", the lead single from her greatest hits release Best of Hilary Duff (2008).
 The album peaked at number 125 on the Billboard 200.

 On June 12, 2015, Duff released her fifth studio album Breathe In.
-Breathe Out., which debuted in the top five in the U.S, Canada, and Australia.
+Breathe Out., which charted in the top five in the U.S, Canada, and Australia.
 It spawned three singles: "Chasing the Sun", "All About You", and "Sparks".
 "Chasing the Sun" was the highest peaking single from the album on the Billboard Hot 100 at number 79, whereas the second single "All About You" reached the top 20 in Australia and was certified Gold by the Australian Recording Industry Association (ARIA).
-"Sparks" continued Duff's streak of top ten hits on the US dance charts where it peaked at number 6 and was certified Gold in Mexico.
+"Sparks" continued Duff's streak of top ten entries on the US dance charts where it peaked at number 6 and was certified Gold in Mexico.
 As of July 2014, Duff has sold over 15 million records worldwide.

-In September 2025, it was announced she had signed with Atlantic Records.
+Her sixth album, Luck... or Something, followed in February 2026 and topped the album charts in Australia and Canada.
+It contains the singles "Mature", "Roommates", and "Weather for Tennis".